buttonsrtoys/mvvm_plus/README.md

 To learn more about the `bilocator` package that MVVM+ uses for its locator, see the [bilocator documentation](https://pub.dev/packages/bilocator#registering-models).

+If you are migrating from Provider, see [How to Migrate Your Flutter App from Provider to MVVM+](https://medium.com/@buttonsrtoys/how-to-migrate-from-provider-to-mvvm-c7400feef55c).

 # Example

 (The source code for the repo example is under the Pub.dev "Example" tab and in the